hoytech/lmdbxx/README.md

   The standard LMDB caveats apply: If you need to keep this string around after closing the transaction (or performing any write operation on the DB) then be sure to make a copy.
 This is as easy as assigning the `std::string_view` to an `std::string`.

+      std::string longLivedValue;

+      {
+          auto txn = lmdb::txn::begin(env);
+          auto mydb = lmdb::dbi::open(txn, "mydb");

+          std::string_view v;
+          mydb.get(txn, "hello", v);

+          longLivedValue = v;
+      }

 * The templated `get`, `put`, and `find` methods have been removed.
-These would let users pass in any type and an `lmdb::val` would be created pointing to the memory with the size set to `sizeof()` of the type.
+These convenience methods would let users pass in any type and an `lmdb::val` would be created pointing to the memory with the size set to `sizeof()` of the type.
+You had to be very careful when using these methods since if you used any pointers in your structures you would almost certainly experience memory corruption.

   I have never had any desire to use this functionality, and it reduces type safety and causes [problems for some users](https://github.com/drycpp/lmdbxx/issues/1).

   You can get almost all the performance benefit of this functionality by using [flatbuffers](https://google.github.io/flatbuffers/) or [capn proto](https://capnproto.org/) to serialise your data structures.
 In addition you will get much better safety, database portability across systems, and a way to upgrade your structures by adding new fields, deprecating old ones, reordering, etc.

-  Of course if you really want to store raw structs in your database you still can by casting a pointer and putting it in a `string_view`.
+  Of course if you really want to store raw structs in your database you can still do so by casting a pointer and putting it into a `string_view`:

+      // Please don't do stuff like this: std::string_view sv(reinterpret_cast<char*>(&myObject), sizeof(myObject));

 * Converted documentation to markdown.